 Scenario: You cut off your hands or even arms.

-Stay within the signing frame from the top of your head to your waist.
-In a horizontal frame.
+Use a horizontal frame.
 A vertical frame with black sides is not acceptable.
-It's also a pet peeve.
+It's a pet peeve.

 Use a straight angle, not high nor low.